farshield/shortcircuit/README.md

 ```

 ## Future development
-1. Take into account wormhole creation/stable time
+1. Improve the searching algorithm and offer the possibility to prioritize certain security values (ex. avoid low-sec/null-sec if possible)
 2. Add support for more 3rd party wormhole mapping tools
 3. Combine data from multiple sources (multiple Tripwire accounts, etc.)
-4. Improve the searching algorithm and offer the possibility to prioritize certain security values (ex. avoid low-sec/null-sec if possible)
-5. Suggestions?
+4. Suggestions?

 ## Contacts
 For any questions please contact Valtyr Farshield.
+Contract me some Quafe.
 Thank you :)